ConduitIO/conduit/README.md

 ### Docker

 Our Docker images are hosted on GitHub's Container Registry.
-To run the latest Conduit version, you should run the following commands:
+To run the latest Conduit version, you should run the following command:

 ```
 docker run -p 8080:8080 ghcr.io/conduitio/conduit:latest